The 6 best mattress toppers I've tested – offering comfort, cushioning, and value for money

 -

-Whilst it doesn't offer the same support as the first two toppers in our round-up, the 4-5cm deep padding does offer plenty of cushioning.
-As Rachael said, 'I sometimes wake up with pins and needles because of the firmness of my mattress, and whilst using this topper, I didn’t once.
+It doesn't offer the same support as the first two toppers in our round-up, but the 4-5cm deep padding does offer plenty of cushioning.
+As Rachael says, 'I sometimes wake up with pins and needles because of the firmness of my mattress, and whilst using this topper, I didn’t once.
 Unlike a memory foam mattress topper, I also didn’t sink into it so I could still move around freely but our bed felt a lot cosier and a more indulgent place to lie down'.

 Find out more in our full Woolroom Deluxe Wool Mattress Topper review.